benlue/wa-barebone/README.md

 Palets are reusable HTML fragments that can be embedded within pages.
 They help keep pages simple and maintainable by breaking down complex UIs into smaller, focused components.

 Since this is a minimal starter app with just a home page, the `palets` directory is empty.
 As your application grows, you'll create palets for common UI components like forms, tables, navigation menus, etc.

-## Vibe Coding (AI-Assisted Development)

-This project is optimized for AI-assisted development (sometimes called "Vibe Coding").
-It includes a `CLAUDE.md` file and comprehensive wnode documentation in the `doc/references/` directory to help AI coding tools like Claude Code understand wnode's coding patterns and architecture.

-If you use AI coding tools other than Claude Code, you can adapt the `CLAUDE.md` file to match your tool's convention:
-- **Cursor**: `.cursorrules`
-- **GitHub Copilot**: `.github/copilot-instructions.md`
-- **Other tools**: Check your tool's documentation for the appropriate filename